 The human itch mite, Sarcoptes scabiei var. hominis.

-Through prolonged skin-to-skin contact with a person with conventional scabies.
+Transmission of scabies occurs through prolonged skin-to-skin contact with a person with conventional scabies.
 Crusted scabies (formerly called Norwegian scabies) is a more severe form of scabies in which a person is infested with a large number of mites and is more highly contagious.
 Indirect transmission may occur through contact with objects contaminated by a person with crusted scabies but is rare if the person has conventional scabies.

 Symptoms occur 2–6 weeks after a person is first infested.
 However, if someone has had scabies before, symptoms appear much sooner (1–4 days after exposure).
-Conventional scabies is characterized by intense itching, particularly at night, and by a papular or papulovesicular, erythematous rash.
+Conventional scabies is characterized by intense itching, particularly at night, and by a papular or papulovesicular erythematous rash.
 Crusted scabies is characterized by widespread crusts and scales that contain large numbers of mites, although itching may be less than in conventional scabies.

 Permethrin (5%) cream is considered by many to be the drug of choice.
 Ivermectin is reported to be safe and effective to treat scabies.
-Ivermectin is not FDA-approved for scabies but should be considered for off-label use in patients in whom treatment has failed or who cannot tolerate other approved medications.
+Ivermectin is not currently FDA-approved for scabies but can be considered for off-label use in patients in whom treatment has failed or who cannot tolerate other approved medications.
 Crusted scabies must be treated more aggressively; a combination of permethrin and ivermectin is recommended.

 Avoid prolonged skin-to-skin contact with people who have conventional scabies and even brief skin-to-skin contact with people who have crusted scabies.
 Contact with items such as clothing and bed linens that have been used by an infested person should be avoided, especially if the person has crusted scabies.